 Unfortunately, due to the high volume of applications we receive, we are only able to keep your application on file for the specific position for which you applied.
 If you advance far enough in the selection process you may be placed on an “Employment List” which may be used if an opening in the same job classification becomes available within one year of recruitment.
 However, this list may be abolished at any time if the needs of the City so require.

 Once the recruitment has closed, the City will evaluate the applications and determine which applicants will move forward to the next step in the hiring process.
-Those selected to move forward will usually be contacted by phone within three weeks of the recruitment closing date.
-Those not chosen to move forward will receive a letter in the mail.
+Those selected to move forward will usually be contacted within three weeks of the recruitment closing date.
+Those not chosen to move forward will receive an email to the email address included in the online application.
 Due to the high volume of applications we receive, the City is currently unable to send status updates to everyone who applies for a job.
-You may contact the Human Resources Department at 831-768-3020 to inquire about the status of your application.
+You may view your application status by loging into your NEOGOV account and checking the status.
+You may also contact the Human Resources Department at 831-768-3020 to inquire about the status of your application.

 If an ILL item is damaged or lost, there is usually a fee charged to the patron.
 This fee is determined by the lending library on a case-by-case basis.

 Please call us with any questions.
 Stephanie Barraza is our Outreach Librarian and can be reached at 831-768-3418.

 Here’s a link to a 2019 Study that analyzed the Municipal Airport’s economic benefit.